Brazilian judge orders arrest of Bolsonaro's ex-minister after Brasilia rampage | Politics

 Brazilian judge orders arrest of Bolsonaro's ex-minister after Brasilia rampage

-A Brazilian Supreme Court judge ordered the arrest on Tuesday of the capital's public security chief after supporters of right-wing former President Jair Bolsonaro president led a rampage through government buildings, a source told Reuters.
+He also cited their authorization of the entrance into the city of more than 100 buses with Bolsonaro supporters on board, and their failure to close down a camp at which the former president's loyalists had been gathering for months.
+"In such a sensitive moment for Brazilian democracy, in which anti-democratic protests are occurring all day long, with the occupation of military buildings across the country, and in Brasilia, one cannot use the excuse of ignorance or incompetence," Moraes said in the arrest order, previously disclosed to Reuters by a person familiar with the matter.

-A Brazilian Supreme Court judge ordered the arrest on Tuesday of the capital's public security chief after supporters of right-wing former President Jair Bolsonaro president led a rampage through government buildings, a source told Reuters.
+A Brazilian Supreme Court judge ordered the arrest on Tuesday of the capital's most recent public security chief after supporters of right-wing former President Jair Bolsonaro led a rampage through government buildings.
 Justice Alexandre de Moraes ordered the arrest of Anderson Torres, who was Bolsonaro's justice minister before taking over this month as the public security chief for Brasilia, where thousands of protesters vandalized the Supreme Court, Congress and presidential offices on Sunday.
-It was not immediately clear what the charges were.

-Torres did not immediately respond to a Reuters request for comment.
-The Supreme Court said it could not confirm the arrest warrant.
-Torres was removed from office on Sunday after facing criticism that security forces failed to stop the invasion and ransacking of the key government buildings.
-Earlier, he had told local media on Sunday that he was vacationing in the United States with his family in Orlando, where Bolsonaro is now staying.
+Torres, who was removed from office on Sunday, was not in the city when the riots occurred, having flown to Florida earlier this month.
+In a post on Twitter on Tuesday, he said he would return to Brazil from Orlando, where he was vacationing with his family, and turn himself in to justice.
+Moraes also requested the arrest of Fabio Augusto Vieira, the head of Brasilia's military police, one of a number of officials responsible for protecting the key Brasilia government buildings.
+Vieira could not immediately be reached for comment.

-A Reuters witness spotted police at the Torres family residence in an upscale Brasilia neighborhood, where a resident said they left carrying bags.
-Across town, police continued to question some 1,500 protesters held in an overcrowded gymnasium after they were detained as troops dismantled their camp opposite the army's headquarters.
-Demonstrators set off from there on Sunday before storming the government buildings.
+Details of the charges leveled against the pair weren't immediately clear.
+In the arrest warrant, Moraes cited their failure to ensure proper security forces were in place.
+He also cited their authorization of the entrance into the city of more than 100 buses with Bolsonaro supporters on board, and their failure to close down a camp at which the former president's loyalists had been gathering for months.

 Investigations may also sprawl far beyond Brasilia.
 Pro-Bolsonaro militants discussed on social media their plans to disrupt highways and oil refineries to cause economic chaos in synch with their storming of the capital.
 Brazilian energy company Eletrobras is investigating whether the collapse of two transmission towers was related to Sunday's violence in Brasilia, according to two sources familiar with the probe.

 On Monday night, Lula, who took office on Jan.
 1, met with the head of the Supreme Court, congressional leaders and state governors in a show of national unity to condemn the riots.
-They visited the ransacked Supreme Court building, which was the site most damaged by the pro-Bolsonaro rioters.
 Lula accused Bolsonaro's supporters of trying to overthrow democracy and questioned why the army had not discouraged calls for a military coup.

-"People were openly calling for a coup outside the barracks, and nothing was done.
-No general lifted a finger to tell them they could not do that," the 77-year-old president said.
-He accused some security forces of being complicit with rioters.
-The Brazilian army did not respond to a request for comment on Lula's comments.
+Bolsonaro, who flew to Florida 48 hours before his term ended, was released from an Orlando hospital where he had been admitted on Monday and was seen re-entering a residence late on Tuesday where he has been staying for most of his Florida trip.
+It was not immediately clear whether Bolsonaro had met with Torres while in Florida.

 "Since the election result he's been silent, licking his wounds, virtually incommunicado," he said in a session in the Senate.
 Public prosecutors asked on Tuesday for a federal audit court to freeze the ex-president's assets in light of Sunday's vandalism – a move outside the traditional scope of that court.